Learn how to handle a tax overpayment.

 - One or more paychecks were deleted after a tax payment was made.

-- A duplicate tax payment was made.
+- There was a duplicate payment made.

 - A historical tax payment was incorrectly entered.